Vinaychalluru/vinaychalluru/README.md

 🔭 I’m currently working as a Solution Architect in India

-💬 Ask me about #python, #azure, #linux, #business, #innovation, #investing and #retailindustry
+💬 Ask me about #python, #innovation, #cloudcomputing, #projectmanagement, and #productdevelopment

 Still here?
 Awesome! 😍 I would love to connect with you 👉 Check my [LinkedIn](https://www.linkedin.com/in/vinaychalluru/) profile

 ### More about me

-Solution Architect and Experienced Python developer skilled in Django, Django Rest Framework, Microsoft Azure, and a proficient Linux user
+I am a passionate Solution Architect with over 10 years of experience in the tech industry, specializing in cloud-based platforms.

+I have a proven track record of success in delivering innovative solutions that have helped businesses achieve their goals.

+I am skilled in Python, Django, REST APIs, SQL, Azure/GCP, Product Design, Project delivery, and Team management.
+I am also a technical strategist with a deep understanding of the tech landscape.
+I am committed to helping businesses solve their most complex problems using technology.

+I am always looking for new challenges and opportunities to learn and grow.
+I believe that with passion and spirit, anyone can learn a new skill.

+### Personal Interests

-Familiar with Retail (Purchasing, Logistics and Warehouse management systems), Insurance, Banking and Hospitality industries, I am a curious person constantly learning about Businesses, Technological advancements, Innovative solutions, and Investing Behavior.
-Built client-oriented product solutions by observing problem patterns and making connections to them
+Following the latest trends in IT business processes, technological advancements, and innovative solutions in Retail (Purchasing, Logistics and Warehouse management systems), Insurance, Banking and Hospitality industries.

-I have led and managed Agile teams, instructed trainees and guided them to achieve better

-I believe anybody can learn anything if they're passionate about it and want to make this world a better place, by helping and being part of those who do

-10.9 years of industry experience, with 5.5+ years in team leadership, team management, project planning and project delivery
+Mentoring and training new engineers.

+Learning new technologies and skills.